gomorpheus/morpheus-docs/integration_guides/Logs/LogRhythm.rst

 #.
 Enable the integration
 #.
 Fill in the following:

     Enabled
       Enable the LogRhythm integration
     Host
       IP or Hostname of the LogRhythm server.
     Port
-  Port configured to access the LogRhythm server
+      Port configured to access the LogRhythm server .

+#. :guilabel:`SAVE`